 Companies with fewer than 1,000 employees should focus on building a business-driven sustainability strategy rather than prioritizing CSRD reporting.
 The focus should be on key sustainability themes that are relevant to the company’s core business and stakeholder expectations.
 These themes can be identified through a simplified double materiality analysis and related stakeholder engagement. with a double materiality analysis and related stakeholder engagement.

-A company can assess the current state of its sustainability work and identify development needs using a free self-assessment form. with a self-assessment formThis practical tool from Käkikuu is based on the EU’s voluntary VSME sustainability reporting standard for SMEs and our extensive experience in supporting sustainability work in small and medium-sized enterprises.
+A company can assess the current state of its sustainability work and identify development needs using a free self-assessment form. with a self-assessment formIt is Käkikuu’s practical tool, based on the EU’s voluntary VSME reporting standard and on our extensive experience in developing sustainability work in small and medium-sized enterprises.

 Read more about the changing reporting requirements and their impact on SME sustainability work on Käkikuu’s blog.